jlee31/notes/system-administration/README.md

 - Text-based user interfaces (TUI) like htop, midnight commander, tmux
 - Windows Subsystem for Linux (WSL) comparison
 - System monitoring and logging (journalctl, systemctl)

-Perfect for developers transitioning to Linux or wanting to deepen their system administration skills.